PEN Appeal: Nasrin Sotoudeh

 Pasteur St., Vali Asr Ave., south of Serah-e Jomhouri

-On behalf of the 3,500 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to protest the continued detention of prominent writer, journalist, lawyer, and 2011 PEN/Barbara Goldsmith Freedom to Write Award winner Nasrin Sotoudeh.
+On behalf of the 3,500 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our extreme concern regarding the sentence handed down to prominent writer, journalist, and lawyer Nasrin Sotoudeh.

-PEN American Center remains seriously concerned for the well-being of its 2011 PEN/Barbara Goldsmith Freedom to Write Award recipient, Nasrin Sotoudeh, and believes she has been imprisoned solely for the peaceful exercise of her right to freedom of expression.
-We therefore call for her immediate and unconditional release in accordance with Article 19 of the International Covenant on Civil and Political Rights, to which Iran is a signatory, and for the release of all others imprisoned in violation of their right to freedom of expression.
+PEN American Center condemns the harsh prison sentence handed down to Nasrin Sotoudeh solely for the peaceful exercise of her right to freedom of expression.
+We believe that her imprisonment is part of a larger crackdown on dissent in Iran, and therefore call for her immediate and unconditional release in accordance with Article 19 of the International Covenant on Civil and Political Rights, to which Iran is a signatory, and for the release of all writers imprisoned in violation of their right to freedom of expression.

 Thank you for your consideration of this urgent matter.